apla02/apla02/README.md

 ### Hi there
 ## I'm Laura 👋
-#### I'm a Manager Engineer, specialist in Strategy and Foresight, the last years I have learnt different programming languages, data structures, and algorithms to enhance my professional profile, to make more accurate decisions through data science and machine learning.
+I'm a Manager Engineer, specialist in Strategy and Foresight, the last year I have learnt different programming languages, data structures, and algorithms to enhance my professional profile and to make more accurate decisions through data science and machine learning.

 - 🌱 I’m currently learning and andn improving my data science skill, working with Numpy, Pandas, Matpotlib and ScikitLearn
 - 👯 I’m want to learn Keras, Pytorch, MongoDB